 VSP Vision was founded in 1955 by optometrists in California.
 In the 1980s, VSP became available throughout the United States, and today the company provides vision coverage to over 80 million members.

 Humana is a health insurance company with headquarters in Louisville, Ky.
 The company was founded in 1961 as a nursing home group and began offering health plans in the mid-1980s.
-It is now a publicly traded company.
+Merger talks with Aetna are pending.

 Aetna was established in 1853 and began offering health insurance policies to life insurance customers in 1899.
 They have been publicly traded on the New York Stock Exchange since the late-1960s.
 Aetna offers separate vision coverage for purchase through some employers.